CARE FOR THE PLANET

 • Scope 3:

 Other indirect emissions (generally not at the business locations themselves).
-For example, emissions within the chain, such as the use of purchased goods and services, wastewater, commuting and the transport of residual products.
+For example, emissions within the chain, such as the use of purchased goods and services, waste water, commuting and the transport of residual products.

-2023 RESULTS
+2022 RESULTS

 our current CO2 emissions